Research

 WORK IN PROGRESS

 Abstract: This paper investigates the impact of introducing the Social Work Bonus (SWB), a payroll tax reduction for low-wage individuals in salaried employment in Belgium.
 The SWB differs from other in-work benefits aimed at enhancing work incentives because it specifically targets individuals with a low-wage rate rather than those with low labour earnings.
 This approach prevents part-time traps, where individuals may reduce their working time to qualify for in-work benefits or may not increase their working time to avoid losing the benefits.
-Using administrative individual panel data and a difference-in-differences estimation strategy, we find a sizable increase in the quarterly number of days worked for salaried employees with a part-time contract.
-This suggests that in-work benefits induce sizable labour market reactions from the treated individuals when eligibility is based on the wage rate.
+Using individual administrative panel data and a difference-in-differences estimation strategy, we observe a relatively large increase in the quarterly number of days worked for young salaried employees with a part-time contract.
+No such effect is found for older employees or those on full-time contracts.
+These findings indicate that, for certain subgroups of the population, in-work benefits targeted at the wage rate can lead to a significant increase in working time.

-Permanent exemption from social security contributions: The role of hiring frictions with Gert Bijnens, Sam Desiere, Rigas Oikonomou, and Bruno Van der Linden
+Permanent exemption from social security contributions: The role of hiring frictions with Sam Desiere, Rigas Oikonomou, Bruno Van der Linden, and Gert Bijnens